ragumagu/keyboard_changes/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/22856511/19884946/0ee6a52c-a042-11e6-8f4d-603a57992180.png)

 I have set up this mod using xcape (Thank you, /u/alols @github) and some other scripts.
+You have to set up xcape first.
-The necessary files and scripts are in this repository.
+Head over to https://github.com/alols/xcape and install it.

-Once you clone this repository, you will need to give the scripts some permissions in order to make them executable.
+Then clone this repository; you will need to give the scripts some permissions in order to make them executable.
 ```
 chmod +x /home/user/keyboard_changes/keyboard_normal.sh
 chmod +x /home/user/keyboard_changes/keyboard_space_control_off.sh